 ESP32-CAM

 This one comes with a camera module and microSD slot on board, but fewer GPIO pins.
 It’s tiny and very affordable.
-The trade-off: no built-in USB port (you’ll need a separate USB-to-serial adapter to program it).
+The trade-off: no built-in USB port, so you’ll need a separate USB-to-serial adapter to program it.
 Use this for security cameras, motion-triggered image capture, or anything involving low-cost video streaming and snapshots.

 ESP32-S2

-A single-core version of the ESP32, focused more on USB capabilities.
+The ESP32-S2 is a single-core version of the ESP32 focused more on USB capabilities.
 It supports native USB, so you can make it appear as a keyboard, mouse, or other USB device.
 It doesn’t have Bluetooth.
 Use this for USB gadgets, HID devices, or projects where Bluetooth isn’t needed but USB features are.

 ESP32-S3

-A newer chip that’s like the S2 but upgraded — dual-core again, supports AI acceleration, and has Bluetooth Low Energy (BLE).
-It’s also optimized for running TinyML (small machine learning models).
+The ESP32-S3 is like the S2 but upgraded.
+It is dual-core again, supports AI acceleration, and has Bluetooth Low Energy (BLE).
+It’s also optimized for running TinyML, or small machine learning models.
 Use this if you’re building smart sensors, gesture recognition, voice activation, or any ML-flavored project on the edge.

 ESP32-C3

-This one is interesting: it uses a RISC-V core instead of the Tensilica cores used in other ESP32s.
-It’s single-core, has Wi-Fi + BLE 5.0, and is cheaper and lower power.
+The ESP32-C3 is interesting because it uses a RISC-V core instead of the Tensilica cores used in older ESP32 chips.
+It’s single-core, has Wi-Fi plus BLE 5.0, and is cheaper and lower power.
 It’s also pin-compatible with many ESP8266 boards.
 Use this if you need a modern replacement for the old ESP8266, want BLE 5.0 features, or prefer RISC-V architecture.

-Adds support for Wi-Fi 6 and Thread (Matter protocol for smart home).
-It’s also RISC-V based.
-Use this if you want to future-proof for IoT smart home projects, especially those targeting Matter/Thread ecosystems.
+The ESP32-C6 adds support for Wi-Fi 6 and Thread, which is useful for Matter-based smart-home projects.
+It is also RISC-V based.
+Use this if you want to future-proof an IoT project, especially one that targets Matter or Thread ecosystems.

 ESP32-PICO

-These are ultra-compact modules with the flash, RAM, and even the crystal oscillator all inside one chip.
-They save space and simplify design.
+ESP32-PICO modules are ultra-compact modules with flash, RAM, and even the crystal oscillator integrated into one chip.
+They save space and simplify the board design.
 Use this for wearables, tiny IoT devices, or anywhere board space is at a premium.

 ESP32 Boards Comparison